sveetch/Optimus/docs/usage.rst

     optimus-cli init my_project

 It will create project directory and fill it with basic content.
-But Optimus can use project templates to create project more useful :
+There is some sample project templates:

-* ``basic`` : This is the default one, included in Optimus, you don't have to specify anything to use it;
+* ``basic`` : Default template, you don't have to specify anything to use it;
-* ``i18n`` : The i18n sample, included in Optimus.
+* ``i18n`` : An i18n sample template.
 All needed stuff to enable i18n support are installed;

+All project template includes a ``Makefile`` to ease install and usage, CherryPy is installed by default and Assets settings use ``rcssmin`` and ``jsmin``.

 To create a new project with the I18n sample, you will have to do something like : ::